Home Cocktails Ordinary Drink Mimosa

 Did You Know?

-The Mimosa is named after the Mimosa flower, which has a similar bright orange color, making it a visually appealing drink.
+The Mimosa is named after the Mimosa tree, which has bright yellow flowers resembling the color of the drink.

 Mimosa Variations

-Peach Mimosa This variation uses peach juice instead of orange juice, offering a sweeter and slightly floral taste.
-Swap: Orange juice is replaced with peach juice.
+Poinsettia This variation uses cranberry juice instead of orange juice, creating a tart and festive drink.
+Swap: Orange juice is swapped for cranberry juice.

 Pairs Well With